usnistgov/ARIAC_docs/en/latest/_sources/evaluation/overview.rst.txt

 5. If your team needs to install dependencies that are not included in rosdep you should create a custom build script, add the script to the competitor_build_scripts directory and include the file name in the :yamlname:`pre_build_scripts` section of the configuration file.
 These scripts will also need to be added to the Google Drive folder.
 For example of this, see the :file:`nist_competitor_pre_build.sh` script in the :file:`competitor_build_scripts` folder.

+6. If your team would like to add arguments to the :bash:`colcon build` or :bash:`rosdep install` commands, add those arguments in the :yamlname:`extra_colcon_args` and :yamlname:`extra_rosdep_args` sections.
+For example of this, see the :file:`nist_competitor_pre_build.sh` script in the :file:`competitor_build_scripts` folder.

-6. Inside the competition section, competitors should specify the :yamlname:`package_name` and :yamlname:`launch_file`.
+7. Inside the competition section, competitors should specify the :yamlname:`package_name` and :yamlname:`launch_file`.
 For the automated evaluation to work properly competitors must create a launch file that starts the environment and any nodes that are necessary for the CCS.
 The instructions for creating this launch file can be found in :ref:`LAUNCH_FILE_SETUP`.

 .. note::